At Choice (collectively, “Choice,” “we,” “us,” and “our”), we respect your privacy and take great care to safeguard your personal information.

 5. Contact Us

-Responsibility for the interpretation of this policy rests jointly with the Senior Vice President, General Counsel & Secretary and the Privacy Officer.
+Responsibility for the interpretation of this policy rests with the Privacy Officer.

-This policy will be brought forward for review annually.
+This policy will be reviewed by the Privacy Officer annually, or when there are changes to the laws and regulations.
 If substantially changed, it will be updated, approved, and posted, as required.